16B.33 Designer selection board.

 Subd.
 4. Designer selection process. (a) Publicity.
 Upon receipt of a request from a user agency for a primary designer, the board shall publicize the proposed project in order to determine the identity of designers interested in the design work on the project.
 The board shall establish criteria for the selection process and make this information public, and shall compile data on and conduct interviews of designers.
 The board's selection criteria must include consideration of each interested designer's performance on previous projects for the state or any other person.
 Upon completing the process, the board shall select the primary designer and shall state its reasons in writing.
 Notification to the commissioner of the selection shall be made not more than 60 days after receipt from a user agency of a request for a primary designer.
 The commissioner shall promptly notify the designer and the user agency.
 The commissioner shall negotiate the designer's fee and prepare the contract to be entered into between the designer and the user agency.

 (b) Conflict of interest.
-The board may not select a designer or firm in which a member of the designer selection board has a current financial interest.
+A board member may not participate in the review, discussion, or selection of a designer or firm in which the member has a financial interest.

 (c) Selection by commissioner.
 In the event the board receives a request for a primary designer on a project, the estimated cost of which is less than the limit established by subdivision 3, or a planning project with estimated fees of less than the limit established by subdivision 3, the board may submit the request to the commissioner of administration, with or without recommendations, and the commissioner shall thereupon select the primary designer for the project.